lucystevens/Proton/README.md

 ## Including Proton in your project

 Currently to include Proton in your project you must clone the repository and import the project dependency manually.
-I am currently working on adding the dependency to the maven central repository.
+The project will be available from the maven central repository when it leaves the alpha stage of development

 ## Documentation